Balloch O’Dee Campsite and Trekking Centre

 The site is an amazing base for wildlife enthusiasts.
 It lies on the edge of a 4,000 acre forest.
 Rare birds are never far away.
 Sometimes Deer wander through the farm.
 There is an abundance of wildlife all around you.

-Balloch O’Dee Campsite covers about 15 acres and can accommodate a maximum of 5 tourers and as many tents as the site likes.
+Balloch O’Dee Campsite covers about 15 acres and can accommodate a maximum of 5 tourers and around 30 tents.
 The site has no static caravans and their emphasis is on space so that guests won’t be crammed in.

-They have built a number of individual Scottish stone barbeques around the site so if you don’t want to lug yours along with you then you can use the sites.
+Around the site a number of individual Scottish stone barbeques have been built so if you don’t want to lug yours along with you then you can use the sites.
 Charcoal and wood are normally available at the farm.
 The site also offers free range eggs from their rare breed hens to their guests.

 THINGS TO DO

 Three Lochs Park, where the park runs the trekking centre from, is just down the road.
 It is set in stunning scenery around the 3 great lochs and offers a wonderful array of activities.
 You can enjoy fishing, shooting, stalking, archery, mountain biking and golf.
 It also features a small indoor heated swimming pool, a cafe and a small shop.

 The Trekking Centre is a big attraction for the campsite but if you want to do something else on your stay then you couldn’t be in a better place.

 • Fishing: Surrounded by beautiful Lochs, full of exquisite trout and Coarse fish and encircled by magnificent Salmon rivers; and wonderful coast line, Balloch O’ Dee is a fantastic base if you are a fishing fan.

 • Photography: Balloch O’ Dee is a photographers paradise.
 Everywhere you look there are stunning photo opportunities for landscapes, seascapes and wildlife.